awsdocs/amazon-aurora-user-guide/doc_source/ams-waits.cpu.md

  If the `DBLoadCPU` metric is not very high, but the `CPUUtilization` metric is high, the cause of the high CPU utilization lies outside of the database engine\.
 A classic example is a connection storm\.

-Check whether there following conditions are true:
+Check whether the following conditions are true:
 + There is an increase in both the Performance Insights `CPUUtilization` metric and the Amazon CloudWatch `DatabaseConnections` metric\.
 + The number of threads in the CPU is greater than the number of vCPUs\.